Emergent BioSolutions: Production and contamination issues

 As of April 2021, 62 million doses of the Johnson & Johnson vaccine produced at the plant were not discarded but have yet to be distributed, pending assessment for contamination.
 Consequently, in April 2021, the U.S. Department of Health and Human Services ordered that the plant cease manufacturing of the AstraZeneca vaccine, and that a leadership team from Johnson & Johnson be put in place to run production and manufacturing at the plant, although the workers there are still from Emergent.
 Amid these issues, the U.S. government announced an additional $23 million in funding for the plant for increased production of the Johnson & Johnson vaccine on April 5, 2021, but because the Astra-Zeneca vaccine was not under production, the Biden administration was no longer paying fees to Emergent tied to the production of that vaccine.
 Subsequently, on April 17, Emergent announced that the plant had shut down all vaccine production following a request and further investigation from the FDA; as of June 2021, the plant has not re-opened.
 By June, a combined 75 million vaccine doses were condemned, with approximately 90 million vaccine doses remaining in storage pending further FDA decisions.
 The FDA cleared a total of 25 million vaccine doses for domestic and international distribution, but with a warning to recipients that "regulators cannot guarantee that Emergent BioSolutions ... followed good manufacturing practices."

 In July 2021 the US Food and Drug Administration (FDA) authorized the company's Baltimore plant to restart the manufacturing of J&J Janssen one-dose vaccines, based upon "current observations of the implemented corrective actions".
 When the plant returns to full capacity in the fall, it can produce up to 120 million doses per month.
 The company, working with J&J, will persevere in getting FDA approval for doses manufactured at the facility earlier.
 The US government is looking for doses for export to countries seeking COVID-19 immunization.

 As of August 2021, the US Food and Drug Administration (FDA) authorized eight batches of Johnson & Johnson's COVID-19 vaccine produced at the Emergent BioSolutions Bayview facility.

+In January 2026, Emergent reached a settlement with the New York Attorney General arising from its approval of a stock-trading plan for then-CEO Robert Kramer during the COVID-19 vaccine manufacturing problems.
+Under the settlement, Emergent agreed to pay $900,000 in penalties and strengthen its policies governing executive stock trading.
+The attorney general alleged that the company approved Kramer's trading plan while unresolved contamination problems threatened its ability to manufacture the AstraZeneca vaccine according to schedule.